Holek/rspec_gfm_formatter/README.md

 # RSpec GitHub Flavored Markdown Formatter

 RSpec GitHub Flavored Markdown Formatter is a gem specifically created for GitHub Actions Job Summaries.
-It produces a [GitHub Flavored Markdown](https://github.github.com/gfm/) output for your RSpec tests and outputs it whereever you desire.
+It produces a [GitHub Flavored Markdown](https://github.github.com/gfm/) output for your RSpec tests and outputs it wherever you desire.

 Specifically useful for GitHub Action summaries.